ExplorViz-Archive/docs/README.md

 This repository holds Wiki pages to different aspects of ExplorViz's workflow, behaviour and source code.

-Click on the Wiki button above or follow [this link](https://github.com/ExplorViz/Docs/wiki).
+Please click [here](https://github.com/ExplorViz/Docs/wiki) to get to the 'Wiki'.